PedroMiguel424/benjvi.github.io/_posts/2021-09-11-honduras-trip-1.markdown

 After breakfast, we depart on the ferry.
 It's expensive by Honduran standards, at around $60 return.
 But, its modern and fast.

-Once on the island, we spend time relaxing on the beach at West End, and hand out until the sunset.
+Once on the island, we spend time relaxing on the beach at West End, and hang out until the sunset.

 ![beach at west end]({{site.url}}/img/hn/westend-beach.webp)
 ![sunset at west end]({{site.url}}/img/hn/westend-sunset.webp)